 - Chapter 1 Introduction and Overview contains an explanation of the product and its default CAS setup.
 It also includes safety guidelines to be followed. - Chapter 2 Installation, Configuration, and Usage explains how the Cyclades-TS should be connected and what each cable is used for.
 It describes the basic configuration process to get the Cyclades-TS up and running for its most common uses. - Chapter 3 Additional Features is dedicated to users wanting to explore all available features of the Cyclades-TS.
-It provides configuration instructions for syslog, data buffers, authentication, filters, DHCP, NTP, SNMP, clustering, and sniffing. - Chapter 4 Server Management explains how to manage the Cyclades-TS through your browser or via the Command Line Interface.
-It also instructs the user on sending warning messages. - Appendix A New User Background Information contains information for those who are new to Linux/UNIX. - Appendix B Cabling, Hardware, and Electrical Specifications has detailed information and pinout diagrams for cables used with the Cyclades-TS. - Appendix C The pslave Configuration File contains example files for the various configurations as well as the master file. - Appendix D Linux-PAM enables the local system administrator to choose how to authenticate users. - Appendix E Software Upgrades and Troubleshooting includes solutions and test procedures for typical problems. - Appendix F Certificate for HTTP Security provides configuration information that will enable you to obtain a Signed Digital Certificate. - Appendix G Web User Management covers default and optional configuration, and the addition/deletion of users, groups, and access limits. - Appendix H Connect to Serial Ports from Web enables this process, based on how the serial port is configured.
+It provides configuration instructions for syslog, data buffers, authentication, filters, DHCP, NTP, SNMP, clustering, and sniffing. - Appendix A New User Background Information contains information for those who are new to Linux/UNIX. - Appendix B Cabling.
+Hardware, and Electrical Specifications has detailed information and pinout diagrams for cables used with the Cyclades-TS. - Appendix C The pslave Configuration File contains example files for the various configurations as well as the master file. - Appendix D Software Upgrades and Troubleshooting includes solutions and test procedures for typical problems. - Appendix E Certificate for HTTP Security provides configuration information that will enable you to obtain a Signed Digital Certificate. - Appendix F Web User Management covers default and optional configuration, and the addition/deletion of users, groups, and access limits. - Appendix G Connect to Serial Ports from Web enables this process, based on how the serial port is configured. - Appendix H Examples for Configuration Testing provides examples for testing the Cyclades-TS after configuration. - Appendix I Billing Feature explains how the Cyclades TS family can also be simply used as an intermediate buffer to collect serial data (like billing tickets from a PABX), making them available for a posterior file transfer.